Kaʻiulani: Return to Hawaii, 1897

 Kaʻiulani felt duty-bound to her family in Hawaii, especially her ailing aunt, the Dowager Queen Kapiʻolani.
-However, the princess was weary of her uncertain future as a former royal and was reluctant to accept the prospect of an arranged marriage back home.
+However, the princess was wary of her uncertain future as a former royal and was reluctant to accept the prospect of an arranged marriage back home.
 She was also growing accustomed to life abroad.
 Despite her misgivings, the changing political situation in Hawaii called her home in 1897.
 On June 16, Cleveland's successor President William McKinley presented the United States Senate with a new version of the annexation treaty to incorporate the Republic of Hawaii into the United States.
 Liliʻuokalani filed an official protest with Secretary of State John Sherman.
 Hawaiians against annexation coalesced, including the political entity Hui Kālaiʻāina which ran petition drives to oppose annexation.

 Between 1896 and 1897, she divulged her plans to return to Hawaii in two candid letters written to her friend Toby de Courcy.
 In the first letter, written in the fall of 1896 from Rozel, Jersey, she confided in him that a secret engagement was arranged and she was expected to return in April of the following year.
 In a subsequent letter dated July 4 from Tunbridge Wells, she explained to Toby that she would visit her aunt Liliʻuokalani in the United States.
 The decision to return to Hawaii was still undecided at this point.
 Kaʻiulani added that, "If I went over to see my Aunt I would only stay about Three [sic] weeks there and return again here (Europe)", although Davies "may think it advisable for me to return home the end of this winter".
 By August and September, Kaʻiulani and her father were making farewell calls to friends, hiring an Irish maid, Mary O'Donell, to assist her and preparing for their return to Hawaii.